What is API?

 How an API works.

 The Red Hat specialists note that APIs are sometimes considered contracts, where documentation is an agreement between the parties, "If party 1 sends a remote request structured a particular way, this is how party 2 software will respond."
+This contract takes the form of an API specification or protocol — an architectural blueprint that describes the interface behavior and serves as a rough guide on how to build a particular API (we’ll talk about the most common API specifications later).
+Among other things, the protocol defines core API components.

-API components
+API types

 There are different types of APIs that can be categorized based on the ways they are available for use and according to their initial design purposes.

-APIs by availability aka release policies
+APIs by availability, aka release policies

 In terms of release policies, APIs can be private, partner, and public.